stark1tty/awesome-PhD/README.md

 - [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
 - [ICON BUDDY](https://iconbuddy.app/): Download, Customize, Edit and Personalize.
 Over 180k+ open-source icons.
 - [PHYLOPIC](phylopic.org): An open database of freely usable silhouettes of life forms.
+- [SCIDRAW](https://scidraw.io/): Vectors for use in scientific diagrams.
+All content on SciDraw is shared under creative commons lincense (CC-BY) unless stated otherwise.
+- [S-INK](https://s-ink.org/): An exchange platform for high quality, science-related graphical products.

 #### Tools for the Artistically Challenged
 - [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.

+### Video and Streaming Tools
+- [NVIDIA BROADCAST](https://www.nvidia.com/en-gb/geforce/broadcasting/broadcast-app/): The NVIDIA Broadcast app transforms any room into a home studio.
+Take your livestreams, voice chats, and video conference calls to the next level with AI-enhanced voice and video.
+(Must have an NVIDIA graphics card to use.)

 ### Websites and Web Presence

 #### Website Creation
 - [ADVANTAGES TO HAVING A PERSONAL WEBSITE OR BLOG](https://news.ycombinator.com/item?id=35164819): A long anecdotal thread of opportunities that having a personal website has brought people.
+- [FREEDNS](https://freedns.afraid.org/about-us/): Paid & No-Charge Domain Hosting & DNS Hosting Services
 - [NAME ALERTS](https://namealerts.io/): Domain name monitor that provides alerts when user specified domains become available.
 - [NOODL](https://www.noodl.net/): Open source low code app for building web and cell phone apps.
 - [UIVERSE](https://uiverse.io/): Open-Source UI elements for any project.